-The City may, in accordance with the requirements of the Local Government Act, implement a Specified Area Rate (SAR) for all properties located within the City Centre.
-Funds raised though the implementation of the SAR should be held in the Transport Planning & Car Parking fund, which shall be allocated only for the purpose of providing additional car parking and associated facilities, providing alternatives such as public transport or reducing demand, within the City Centre.
+The City may, in accordance with the requirements of the Local Government Act 1995, implement a Specified Area Rate (SAR) for all properties located within the City Centre.
+Funds raised though the implementation of the SAR should be held in the parking fund, to be used as expenditure on improvements towards car parking, public transport, pedestrian access, cycling facilities and infrastructure by the City, especially where these will reduce the demand for parking.